mroam/chordlifter/README.md

 # TODO:

-[ ] Build more tests of TextyText for "word" and "char"
+[ ] Build tougher tests of TextyText for "getWord" and "getChar"

 [ ] Maybe TextyText should be StringChomper with static commands for String disassembly.